openframeworks/ofBook/chapters/memory/chapter.md

 int i;
 ```

 we are reserving 4 bytes of those 4Gb to store an int.
-It doesn't really matter if we are storing ints or other types of data, the sizes might be different for an int a char, a float or a string, but the type of memory is always the same. **[BD: And what type of memory is this again?]**
+It doesn't really matter if we are storing `int`s or other types of data, the sizes might be different for an `int`, a `char`, a `float` or a `string`, but the type of memory is always the same.

 Internally, the computer doesn't really now about that memory area as `i`, but rather as a memory address.
 A memory address is just a number that points to a specific byte in the 4Gg of memory.

-When we create a variable like `int i`, we are telling our program to reserve 4 bytes of memory, associate the address of the first byte of those 4 to the variable name `i` and restrict the type of data that we are going to store in those 4 bytes to only ints.
+When we create a variable like `int i`, we are telling our program to reserve 4 bytes of memory, associate the address of the first byte of those 4 to the variable name `i` and restrict the type of data that we are going to store in those 4 bytes to only `int`s.

 ![Int i](images/int_i.svg "")